Serve up a simple, juicy masterpiece, crusted with herbs.

 In Praise of a Basic Roast Chicken Dinner

-There is, quite simply, no more perfect dinner than roast chicken.
-Warming and homey, impressive yet uncomplicated, roast chicken works for a nice Sunday dinner with guests, or as a make-ahead midweek meal.
+There is no more perfect dinner than a simple roast chicken, especially one crusted with herbs like thyme, sage, parsley, and rosemary.
+Warm and homey, impressive yet uncomplicated, roast chicken works as Sunday dinner with guests, or as a make-ahead midweek meal.

-And yet there is something about a whole roast chicken that can intimidate.
-But maybe that is only because it looks special; not because it is actually hard.
-(In fact, it is downright easy.)
+Yet something about making a whole roast chicken can intimidate people.
+But that is only because homemade roast chicken looks like a big deal.
+In fact, it is downright easy.

 Salt, pepper, olive oil, and a liberal sprinkling of fresh herbs and herbes de Provence are all you need.
 The herbs are optional; salt and pepper alone makes a great roast chicken.
-But the mix of parsley, thyme, rosemary, fennel, lavender, savory, and marjoram in the herbes de Provence create something woodsy and well-rounded.
+But the herbes de Provence create something woodsy and well-rounded.